ShadowTheHedgehogHacking/2P-ShdTH/README.md

 I use 300% for AMD Ryzen 9 5900X; Previously used 217% for AMD Ryzen 7 3800X, 165% for Intel i5-3570k
 ```

+### Extra Mods
+If you want to make additional modifications (such as Sonic over YellowAndroid) to the xdelta created ISO, you can follow the below extraction steps.

+### Extraction of Game / FST Format
+1. Open Dolphin
+2. Right-click your 2P-ShdTH ISO you created in the game list
+3. Select Properties
+4. Select FileSystem Tab
+5. Right-click "Disc"
+6. Select Extract Entire Disc...
+7. Select a new folder where you will store the game content and modify its files

+### Replacement of Files & Converting FST to ISO
+1. Open the newly extracted folder and make any additional changes you want (ex: Sonic over YellowAndroid, other [CharacterMods](https://github.com/ShadowTheHedgehogHacking/CharacterMods), or any other changes you want.
+REMINDER: THIS CAUSES MORE CRASHES - Be wary of the warning on the MTP code's description.
+2. Open Dolphin
+3. Open Config (next to Graphics and Controllers)
+4. Select Paths Tab
+5. Select "Add" for Game Folders
+6. Navigate to the folder where you extracted the game
+7. Open the `sys` folder, and select "Select Folder"
+8. Close the confirmation pane, your games list should populate a new 0 filesize game of Shadow The Hedgehog.
+The 0 filesize entry is the FST format game.
+9. Right click the FST format game and pick `Convert File...`
+10. The Convert window will appear, click "Convert..." and name it `game.iso` for Nintendont, or `2PShdTH.iso` for Dolphin.
+11. Move/Save the ISO to the Path Dolphin detects your games.
+A new 2P Mod Shadow entry should appear in your Dolphins game list with greater than 0 filesize and with a custom banner.
+Use this when playing the game.
+12. If the game does not appear as you expect, in Dolphin's menu bar select `View` -> `Purge Game List Cache`.

 ## Credits
 * dreamsyntax | Lead Developer | for starting this project/everything
 * DonutStopGaming | Developer | major contributions to chunks, P3/AI partner mapping, Airbug, CoasterFix, GravitySwitchers, PlayerPointer, SuperShadow, structs analysis, and numerous other address discoveries, and much more.